contensis/docs-delivery-dotnet/model/taxonomynode.md

+---
+description: The TaxonomyNode type represents a node in the taxonomy tree defined in Contensis.
+---
 # TaxonomyNode

 The TaxonomyNode type represents a node in the taxonomy tree defined in Contensis.
 A TaxonomyNode can have child nodes which are automatically retrieved when the `Children` property is accessed.